 The early European settlers must have also felt something special about the mountain.
 The name they gave it, Moriah, is the name of the rise upon which Abraham’s faith was tested and King Solomon created the Israelites’ first temple and enshrined the Ark of the Covenant.

-But the native Canadian tribes held Mt.
-Moriah in deep regard long before that.
+But the native Canadian tribes held Mount Moriah in deep regard long before that.
 Catherine Sharbot Duchaine, a Mohawk chief, has visited Orgyan Dzong several times.
-Based on her research into Mt.
-Moriah’s place in native lore, she said that all the legends point to Mt.
-Moriah as being the point of origin for her people and their myths.
+Based on her research into Mount Moriah’s place in native lore, she said that all the legends point to Mount Moriah as being the point of origin for her people and their myths.
 Indeed, an archeo-geologist that was part of a research team that evaluated the area discovered evidence of human habitation on the mountain dating between 5 – 10,000 years ago.

-Based on these and other findings, in 1999 Mt.
-Moriah was designated an Area of Natural and Scientific Interest (ANSI) due to its unique geological formations and rare flora and fauna, and made a protected conservation area which was included in the Ontario Lands for Life – Living Legacy program.
+Based on these and other findings Mount Moriah was designated an Area of Natural and Scientific Interest (ANSI) in 1999 due to its unique geological formations and rare flora and fauna and made a protected conservation area which was included in the Ontario Lands for Life – Living Legacy program.

-So what is it about Mt.
-Moriah that makes it feel like the spiritual heart of Ontario?
+So what is it about Mount Moriah that makes it feel like the spiritual heart of Ontario?
 Though only 1,215 feet at its highest now, Moriah used to rival the loftiest Himalayan peaks—more than one billion years ago.
-For aeons since its first upwelling as a mound of molten rock, it has withstood the formation and evaporation of vast seas, the freeze and thaw of innumerable ice ages, the scour of glaciers, torrents, wildfire and wind, even the depredations of modern man.
-Perhaps this is it: Mt.
-Moriah is ancient.
+For aeons since its first upwelling as a mound of molten rock, it has withstood the formation and evaporation of vast seas; the freeze and thaw of innumerable ice ages; the scour of glaciers, torrents; wildfire and wind; and even the depredations of modern man.
+Perhaps this is it: Mount Moriah is ancient.

 Moriah represents timeless patience in the crucible of change – the very quality that meditators seek at her feet.
 And to the right individual, she will disclose spiritual visions.
 In 1998, Peling Rinpoche had such a vision of a vast golden chakra, or wheel, resting on the mountain’s peak and radiating out 1,002 spokes.
 At the juncture of the rim and each spoke was one of the 1,002 Buddhas prophesied for this age (our Shakyamuni Buddha was the 4th), which is called the “Fortunate Aeon” where a roaring lion, spewing flames, sat before each Buddha.